Apostrophes and Hyphens: Common Mistakes and How to Use Them Correctly

 1. The Greengrocer's Apostrophe

-This apostrophe is named for a common mistake seen on produce signs.
-The error involves adding apostrophes to basic plurals:
+This mistake is named for the apostrophes commonly seen on produce signs.
+It involves adding an apostrophe to a basic plural, which is never correct:

 3. Decades and Acronyms